-In this article, we'll explain why mutual funds can be the best investment types for young and beginning investors and specifically which mutual funds are best for investors in their 20s and 30s.
+Learn why mutual funds can be a good investment for young and novice investors and which mutual funds are best for investors in their 20s and 30s.

 Why Mutual Funds Are Best for Young Investors

-But mutual funds are not just for beginners or young people.
+Mutual funds are not just for beginners or young people.
 They are used by professional money managers and expert investors around the world.
 Below are the primary reasons mutual funds can be an ideal investment for those in their 20s or beginning investors:

 Best Fund Types for Investors in Their 20s and 30s

 If young investors are saving for a long-term goal, such as retirement, there is likely a time horizon of up to 30 years or more.
-All investors should be aware of their own investment objectives and risk tolerance, the longer you have until you need your money, the more aggressively you can invest.
+All investors should be aware of their own investment objectives and risk tolerance.
+But the longer you have until you need your money, the more aggressively you can invest.

 Here are the basic types of funds that young investors are wise to consider:

-- Balanced Funds: Also called hybrid funds or asset allocation funds, these are mutual funds that invest in a balanced asset allocation of stocks, bonds and cash.
-The allocation usually remains fixed and invests according to a stated investment objective or style.
-For example, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of 65% stocks, 30% bonds and 5% cash.
-This is considered a medium risk or moderate portfolio.
+Balanced funds are also called "hybrid funds" or "asset allocation funds."
+They are mutual funds that invest in a balanced asset allocation of stocks, bonds, and cash.
+The allocation usually remains fixed and employs a stated investment objective or style.

 Where Young Investors Can Buy Mutual Funds